bhumas-org/bhumas-org.github.io/index.md

 My focus centers on shifting modern engineering organizations away from traditional, reactive scripting and transforming quality engineering into an intelligent, platform-driven capability native to the infrastructure layer.

 I actively develop next-generation AI tools and architectures tailored for functional, non-functional, UI, and API automation frameworks.
-In this space, I write about high-performance backend engines in **Golang**, Android mobile platform quality, transactional systems, and my ongoing work building autonomous quality infrastructures like `NeonAgent` and `TestHub`.
+In this space, I write about engineering high-performance backend engines in **Golang**, managing Android mobile platform quality, securing complex transactional systems, and scaling autonomous quality infrastructure.

 ---